VorpalMouse/2DArena/README.md

 Hey!
 This is a place I'm storing some code for a 2D arena game I was making.
-The code I've actually written is inside the assets folder, along with some art assets I made.
+The code I've actually written is inside the assets folder (though it seems to be missing some files), along with some art assets I made.